stcucufa/frownland/README.md

 Additionally, *modifiers* allow controlling how long an item can actually run:

-* `dur()` sets the duration of the item, cutting it off or timing out when setting a duration shorter than the natural duration of the item, or extending if further;
+* `dur(d)` sets the duration of the item, cutting it off or timing out when setting a duration shorter than the natural duration of the item, or extending if further;
-* `take()` sets the duration of a container by limiting the number of iterations (for Repeat) or items (for Par), and ending when the expected number of items have ended.
+* `take(n)` sets the duration of a container by limiting the number of iterations (for Repeat) or items (for Par), and ending when the expected number of items have ended.

 The execution model is based on a scheduler and a clock that maps the physical time that the user and the